roman-kalistratov/RKShop/README.md

 - Global state management with Redux

 ## Configuration
-- Add a `.env` file to the root directory.
+- Add a `.env` file to the server directory.

 ### Setup .env file